Words by Simon Difford

-By the time Harry Craddock wrote his seminal The Savoy Cocktail Book in 1930, the above original recipe had changed, to account for the presiding fashion preference towards all things dry, particularly Martinis, with dry gin in place of old tom (sweet) gin.
+By the time Harry Craddock wrote his seminal The Savoy Cocktail Book in 1930, the above original recipe had changed, to account for the presiding fashion towards all things dry, particularly Martinis, with dry gin in place of old tom (sweet) gin.

 The Savoy Cocktail Book (1930)